TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    Beware of using all properties provided by child objects with :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy`.
 These annotations can lead to frequent loading of child objects.
-   The ensuing small-scaled database accesses reduce the performance and will cause the exact opposite of what you wanted to achieve with the lazy-loading.
+   The ensuing small-scale accesses of the database reduce the performance and will cause the exact opposite of what you wanted to achieve with the lazy-loading.

 The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Cascade("remove")` has the effect that, if an organization is deleted, its offers will also be deleted immediately.
 Extbase usually leaves all